rdalkire/one-generic-website/README.md

 Things I want to do with this:

-  - [ ] Rename the "starter-app" project to "StarterApp"
+  - [x] Rename the "starter-app" project to "StarterApp"
+        (And update all the namespaces from starter_app to StarterApp)
   - [ ] Add identity framework
   - [ ] Deploy
   - [ ] Separate the parts into a clean (or "onion") architecture